jacky5823a/docs/AgentBackend/manual-en.md

 - Percentage: Take the percentage of profit which is the win/loss of members, the rest would be given to the upline
 - Banned country: The IPs can not enter the game in the banned counties list
 - Transaction method: Cash(transfer wallet) or seamless wallet
+- Currency and quota:
+    Currency: Support multi-currencies, and there is one default currency for a agent.
+The member of the agent only has one currency.
-- Currency and quota: The sum of wins form members.
+    Quota: The sum of wins from members.
 Members of the agent won't take bets if over the quota limit.
 The the quota limit would be reset at 00:00:00 on the first day of every month(UTC+8), the downline agents also take the quota of upline
 - Default currency: Every agent has one default currency.
 If there is no currency parameter in request when invoking our apis, our system will use the default currency of the agent.
-- Whitelist IP: The ip form the request of the agent must in the whitelist IP list when invoking our apis(* sign means all ips are allowed from the request of the agent)
+- Whitelist IP: The ip from the request of the agent must in the whitelist IP list when invoking our apis(* sign means all ips are allowed from the request of the agent)

 ## Game setting of agent